MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-configure-ca.md

 To view the properties of root CAs and issuing CAs in your tenant, select the CA and then go to **Properties**.
 Available properties include:

-- Certificate Revocation List (CRL) distribution point URI
+- Certificate revocation list (CRL) distribution point URI
 - Authority Information Access (AIA) URI
-- SCEP URI (*issuing CA only*)
+- SCEP URI - *issuing CA only*

 Take note of these endpoint locations so you have them for later.
 Relying parties need network visibility to these endpoints.
 For example, you need to know the SCEP URI endpoint when you create SCEP profiles.

->[!NOTE]
+> [!NOTE]
 > The CRL is valid for 7 days, and is refreshed and republished in the admin center every 3.5 days.
 A refresh also happens every time an end-entity certificate is revoked.

 When you create the trusted certificate profile required for Cloud PKI, you must have the public keys for the root CA certificates and issuing CA certificates.
 The public keys establish a chain of trust between Intune managed devices and Cloud PKI when requesting a certificate using SCEP certificate profiles.
 Select **Download** to download the public keys for these certificates.
 Repeat this step for every CA you have.
-The Root and Issuing CA certificates are also required to be installed on any relying parties, or authentication endpoints, supporting certificate-based authentication.
+The root and issuing CA certificates are also required to be installed on any relying parties, or authentication endpoints, supporting certificate-based authentication.

 ## Step 3: Create certificate profiles
 To issue certificates, you must create a trusted certificate profile for your root and issuing CAs.
 The trusted certificate profile establishes trust with the Cloud PKI certificate registration authority supporting the SCEP protocol.
 A trusted certificate profile required for each platform (Windows, Android, iOS/iPad, macOS) that's issuing Cloud PKI SCEP certificates.